 2. So walkable

 The ability to leave your accommodation without needing a day pack and a plan for public transport is becoming rarer as cities grow.
-Right now Seville seems to have a perfect balance of vibrancy and proximity.
+But Seville seems to have a perfect balance of vibrancy and proximity.
 Having booked the right location, all we needed for a full day out were hats, sunglasses, some Euro and our mobile phones.
 And camera, of course!

 3. Authentic bars, tasty tapas